Zucchini Noodles with Pesto and Cherry Tomatoes Recipe

 Serving Suggestions

-A crisp, refreshing salad makes a great side dish for this meal.
-Try a simple green salad with mixed greens, arugula, or baby spinach, dressed with olive oil, lemon juice, and a pinch of salt to keep the meal light and fresh. - Add a Side of Roasted Vegetables:
+- Pair with a Fresh Salad: Try a simple green salad with mixed greens, arugula, or baby spinach, dressed with olive oil, lemon juice, and a pinch of salt to keep the meal light and fresh.

-If you’re craving something more indulgent, serve the dish with a side of crusty bread or homemade garlic bread.
-The bread will soak up the extra pesto sauce, making each bite even more satisfying. - Top with a Protein-Packed Egg:
+- Serve with Crusty Bread or Garlic Bread: If you’re craving something more indulgent, serve the dish with a side of crusty bread or homemade garlic bread.

-For an extra protein boost, add a soft-boiled or poached egg on top of your zucchini noodles.
-The creamy yolk will mix beautifully with the pesto, adding richness to the dish. - For a Lighter Option, Try Lettuce Wraps:
+- Top with a Protein-Packed Egg: For an extra protein boost, add a soft-boiled or poached egg on top of your zucchini noodles.

 Storage and Reheating Instructions